MemoThai/utmlinuxfs/README.md

 # utmlinuxfs

 This project is inspired by the amazing [anylinuxfs](https://github.com/nohajc/anylinuxfs),
-but since anylinuxfs has a limitation (only one drive can be mounted at a time),
+but since anylinuxfs has a limitation (only one drive can be mounted at a time, file owner and permissions issue 777),
 I tried to come up with a workaround to enable mounting multiple drives/disks simultaneously inside UTM.

 # A Humble Disclaimer